RackHD/RackHD/example/README.md

 ### CHANGE NODE VERSION

-Currently this example uses `n` (https://github.com/tj/n) to install multiple versions of Node.js: `4.1.1`, `0.12.7`, and `0.10.40`.
+Currently this example uses `n` (https://github.com/tj/n) to install node version `0.10.40`.
 You can change what version of node is used by default by logging into the Vagrant instance and using the `n` command:

-    vagrant ssh dev
+    vagrant ssh
     sudo ~/n/bin/n <version>

-Or to use `n` menu system to change running Node version

-    vagrant ssh dev
-    sudo ~/n/bin/n
+Or setting the variable `node_version` in `Vagrantfile`:

+    ansible.extra_vars = { branch: "master", node_version: "0.4.1" }

 ### CONFIGURATION FILE